solo-king100/soloHobby_SP1/README.md

 The domain model and EER diagram detail the structure of our database and the relationships between entities.
 ![image](https://github.com/solo-king100/soloHobby_SP1/assets/124911289/5b4854e6-7fb8-42f4-85d5-968a546eecac)

+External Tech
+ChatGPT was used somewhat during this project, mostly for error message interpretation, and suggestions on actions for failing code!

 Collaboration
 This was a solo project managed using GitHub, focusing on learning a broad spectrum of technologies and methodologies.